🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 Opening Hours: 8:00 AM – 5:00 PM daily

-We loved how calm and atmospheric the space felt—it was a nice contrast to the busy energy of the city and gave us a deeper appreciation for Vietnam’s long-standing academic and cultural traditions.
+We loved how calm and atmospheric the area felt, it was a nice difference to the busy energy of the city and gave us a deeper appreciation for Vietnam’s long-standing academic and cultural traditions.

 Temple of Literature entrance